Nargeshdb/Inference-Artifact/README.md

 This README.md file provides information about the artifact for "Inference of Resource Management Specifications."
 The artifact includes the implementation of our inference algorithm for both the Java and C# languages.
 It is provided with two separate Docker containers to facilitate easy reproduction.
 Each container contains the respective implementations and the case study programs used in the experiments described in Section 5 of the revise version of the paper which is uploaded in the artifact.

-To access the artifact, you can find it on Zenodo TODO.
+To access the artifact, you can find it on [Zenodo](https://doi.org/10.5281/zenodo.8149274).
 To get started, please follow the instructions below:

 # Java Implementation